avastmick/consensus/README.md

 # Consensus

 The world is in turmoil at the technology encroaching upon our biology.
 At the centre is Sally, a dangerously sick young girl.
-Her despairing grandfather and grieving mother question the options offered to them and ask: will saving her life in fact mean losing her?
-Are interested parties using her situation for their own ends?
+Her despairing grandfather and grieving mother must struggle with interested parties who may be using Sally's situation for their own ends.
+They have to ask, will saving her life, in fact, mean losing the girl they love so much?

 <!---
 cover-image:  cover.jpg